Leslie A. McDonell

 In addition, she has prepared and prosecuted patent applications throughout the world and has been involved in opposition and appeal proceedings in numerous countries and at the European Patent Office (EPO).
 Her experience includes immunology, virology, and molecular and cellular biology, including antibody technology, gene cloning and expression, gene therapy, vaccines and diagnostics, inflammatory and autoimmune disease therapies, cancer therapies, and small molecule pharmaceuticals.

 Ms. McDonell is a frequent guest speaker on the affirmative use of and best defense to inter partes reexamination and inter partes reviews.
-She has extensively studied and is a guest speaker on the impact of the America Invents Act on the biotechnology and pharmaceutical industries.
-In addition, she is a regular contributor to International Chamber of Commerce's IP publication Current and Emerging Intellectual Property Issues for Business: A Roadmap for Business and Policy Makers.
+She has extensively studied and is a guest speaker on the impact of the America Invents Act (AIA) on the biotechnology and pharmaceutical industries.

 - Chiron v.
 Eli Lilly and Vertex Pharmaceuticals (N.D.
 Cal.)
 Represented Eli Lilly against charges of infringement in the development of an HCV small molecule therapeutic in N.D.
 California resulting in a favorable settlement.